Groupoid Semidirect Product Fell Bundles I- Actions by Isomorphisms: Bundles and Actions

 \section{Bundles and Actions}

-Here we will use the term \emph{bundle} for a triple $(T,p,B)$ consisting of continuous \emph{open} surjection $p:T\to B$.\footnote{We are using a definition of ``bundle'' that is suitable for the context in which we work.
+Here we will use the term \emph{bundle} for a triple $(T,p,B)$ consisting of a continuous \emph{open} surjection $p:T\to B$.
+We call $T$ the \emph{total space} and $B$ the \emph{base space} of the bundle.
+We are using a definition of ``bundle'' that is suitable for the context in which we work.
 In \cite{husemoller}, a bundle $p:T\to B$ is merely a continuous map.
-We add the requirements that $p$ be open and surjective, but we do not require local triviality in any form.} We call $T$ the \emph{total space} and $B$ the \emph{base space} of the bundle.
+We add the requirements that $p$ be open and surjective, but we do not require local triviality in any form.

 If $T$ is a left $G$-space, then we call a bundle $(T,p,B)$ a \emph{$G$-bundle} if $p(t)=p(t')$ if and only if $t$ and $t'$ are in the same orbit.
 Alternatively, $p:T\to B$ is a $G$-bundle if and only if there is a homeomorphism $\bar p$ of $B$ with the orbit space $G\backslash T$ such that the diagram